jpetits/couloir/README.md

 Authentication is handled by Clerk.
 The client sends requests to the Express API with a JWT, verified server-side via `@clerk/express`.
 WebSocket connections authenticate the same way using a token passed as a query parameter.

 GPS streams are simplified using the [Ramer-Douglas-Peucker algorithm](https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm) via `@turf/turf` before storage to reduce point count while preserving track shape.

+Strava sync runs as a background job on the server, streaming progress back to the client over a WebSocket connection authenticated with a Clerk JWT.
+A Strava webhook subscription pushes new activity events to the server in real time, so activities appear without manual sync.

 ## Local Development